cryoEM-CNIO/Binder_Design_Watcher/README.md

 - *interface_unsat_hbonds*: Number of unsatisfied buried hydrogen bonds at the interface.
 Recommended to be lower than 4.
 WARNING!
 I have to slightly change the code from BindCraft, maybe this computation has changed, not 100%

 - *RMSD*: RMSD between the design by RFD and the prediction by AF2.
-Values below 2 A are probably accurate enough, althoigh there is no data about where to put the threshold
+Values below 2 A are probably accurate enough, although there is no data about where to put the threshold
-- *ipSAE*: Metric developed by Dunbrack and explained [here](https://www.biorxiv.org/content/10.1101/2025.02.10.637595v1.full.pdf).Although more extensive studies should be made, anything over 0.6 probably can be considered a true positive
+- *ipSAE*: Metric developed by Dunbrack and explained [here](https://www.biorxiv.org/content/10.1101/2025.02.10.637595v1.full.pdf).
+Although more extensive studies should be made, anything over 0.6 probably can be considered a true positive

 Most of this filters are "inspired" from the ones published by Martin Pacesa for BindCraft.
 Thank you!
 (Highly recommend checking their work!)